Still can’t find what you’re looking for? Contact Us

 Insurance

-Australia/New Zealand/Canada: No, you must have an active IICT Membership to purchase insurance with our partner, BMS.
-Your membership must remain current for your BMS insurance policy to be active.
+No, you must have an active IICT Membership to purchase insurance with our recommended partners in Australia, New Zealand, Canada and the United States.
+Your membership must remain current for your insurance policy to be active.

 You will need to contact your insurance broker directly.